 Additional techniques for defining business goals:

-Business Model Canvas can provide you with an overview of your business — from key partners to cost structure — to consolidate improvement ideas for your business model.
+- A Business Model Canvas can provide you with an overview of your business—from key partners to cost structure—to consolidate improvement ideas for your business model.

 Market Analysis Step #2: Assessing Market Size

-Market size relates to the number of people or companies who can be counted as potential purchasers of a given product or service.
-Market size evaluation can give you an estimate on audience size, potential sales volume, and revenue stream.
+Market size can mean different things in different contexts, but generally it’s the number of people or companies who can be counted as potential purchasers of a given product or service.
+Market size evaluation can give you an estimate on audience size, potential sales volume, and revenue streams.

-There are a few measurement methods out there, but we will outline two different approaches that you can take depending on your budget, business size/type, and industry specifics.
+There are a few measurement methods out there, but we will outline two different approaches that you can take depending on your budget, business size, and industry specifics.

-Semrush’s more affordable competitive intelligence suite can provide great real-time insights into the market, including market size assessment and market dynamics.
-The latter is important as industry reports are often released with a time lag, and timing is essential for spotting industry fluctuations and any signs of the arrival of game-changers.
+Semrush’s affordable competitive intelligence solution can provide great real-time data for any market, including insights into market size and market dynamics.
+The latter is important because, as mentioned, industry reports are often released with a time lag, and timing is essential for spotting industry fluctuations and the arrival of game-changing companies.

 Market Analysis Step #3: Identifying Market Trends and Growth Rate

-You cannot stop once you identify the market size, as it is never constant.
-Market growth and market trends are essential steps to regularly revisit so you can take timely action and fine-tune your business and marketing strategies accordingly.
+You can’t stop once you identify the market size, as this metric is never constant.
+Market growth and market trends are essential factors to regularly revisit so you can take timely action and fine-tune your business and marketing strategies accordingly.

 What Are Market Growth Trends?